Valid Inference with Imperfect Synthetic Data: Combining Synthetic Information via Generalized Method of Moments

 To understand where the benefits arise from incorporating the proxy and synthetic data into our GMM estimator, we analyze the interaction between our moment conditions.
 Note that the functions $\psi$ are often referred to as ``residuals" in the GMM literature; since $\psi(\theta)$ should be zero in-expectation, deviations from zero are interpretable as a kind of residual.
 The key intuition is that synthetic data will improve performance when the synthetic-data residuals are predictive of the real-data residuals.

 First, we note that if the synthetic data were perfectly simulated, $X$ and $Y$ would be perfectly recovered from the unlabeled text $T$.
 With ground truth $X, Y$, we can perfectly recover the residual terms.
 In settings where we have good but imperfect simulations, $\hat{X}$,$\hat{Y}$ and $\tilde{X}, \tilde{Y}$ are highly correlated with the errors in the true data, and we can approximately estimate the real-data residuals with the synthetic data.
 Within our GMM-based approach, this is all handled implicitly in our two-step estimation procedure.
 During the first estimation step, each set of parameters (e.g., defined on the observed, proxy, and synthetic data) is independently identified since the initial weighting is an identity matrix.
 The key insight is that, during the second estimation step, the weighting matrix $\widehat{\mathbf{W}}$, which is the inverse of the moment covariance matrix, captures the interactions between the observed residual terms and the residuals from the synthetic data in our GMM objective.
 This is captured in the off-diagonal terms of the moment covariance matrix.
+Partitioning the moments into observed data residuals $m_t(\theta)$ and synthetic data residuals $h_t(\eta)$, we derive an explicit formula for the asymptotic variance of $\sqrt{T}(\hat{\theta}_T-\theta)$ in Theorem \ref{prop:target_asymptotic_variance} with the full proof in Appendix \ref{appx:partitioned}.